nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 You can find out all the usable commands [here](#features) or return to the [Table of Contents](#table-of-contents) to find your desired command.

 </div>

+## 1.4 Navigating the User Interface

+Here, we will explain how you can navigate around our application.

+**<span style="color:rgba(255.0, 0.0, 0.0, 0.5)">Command Input Box</span>**

+You can input your commands into the command input box, press **Enter** for your command to execute.
+A result message would be shown at the <span style="background-color:rgba(0.0, 255.0, 197.0, 0.5)">Command Result Screen</span>.

+If there is an error with the command, the input would turn <span style="color:red">red</span> and you can refer to the <span style="background-color:rgba(0.0, 255.0, 197.0, 0.5)">Command Result Screen</span> for help.

+**<span style="color:rgba(0.0, 255.0, 197.0, 0.5)">Command Result Screen</span>**

+Command result screen shows the success message for your command that executed successfully.

+Otherwise, it would show an error message with hints on what issues the command you entered has.

+**<span style="color:rgba(252.4, 248.4, 124.1, 0.5)">Tabs</span>**

+We provide multiple tabs for you to use.
+This includes the home page, with the data tabs that display your data for the respective information (i.e. Order, Tasks, Contacts, Menu).

+You can navigate between them by clicking on the tab itself, or input the command `tab` with the respective tab.

+For more information, you can go [here](#switching-tabs-tab).

+### 1.4.1 Home Page

+Upon starting the application, you will see a convenient dashboard with summarised information that you need for your business.

+**<span style="color:rgba(0.0, 255.0, 0.0, 0.5)">Sales (Total Revenue and Profit)</span>**

+Trackr keeps track of all orders submitted and automatically updates the total revenue and profit that your business has generated with us.

+**<span style="color:rgba(246.2, 149.6, 28.3, 0.5)">Simplified Orders</span>**

+Order list shows a condensed preview of your outstanding orders, with their relevant details (i.e. customer name, promised delivery date and your progress).

+**<span style="color:rgba(8.7, 68.0, 237.2, 0.5)">Simplified Tasks</span>**

+Task list shows all outstanding miscellaneous tasks that you may have for your current operations.

+**<span style="color:rgba(237.2, 8.7, 176.5, 0.5)">Simplified Menu</span>**

+Menu list shows all the items that you have up for sale currently, with their details (cost price, selling price and profit margin) at a glance.

+### 1.4.2 Data Tab

+**<span style="color:rgba(128.9, 0.0, 255.0, 0.5)">Data List</span>**

+Data list contains all of your respective data labelled out in full.
+The layout of the respective data information can be seen below:

+* Orders

+< Labelled Order Card Figure Here >

+* Tasks

+< Labelled Task Card Figure Here >

+* Contacts

+< Labelled Contact Card Figure Here >

+* Menu

+< Labelled Menu Card Figure Here >

 --------------------------------------------------------------------------------------------------------------------